notangy/DisClone/README.md

 The last step will mostly be coming from https://discordpy.readthedocs.io/en/stable/ (assuming your bot code will be written in python).

 There's many different use cases for a Discord bot, but for now we'll just have ours respond with generated text whenever someone in a server directly mentions it.
 You'll need to have a bot set up already on the Discord developer portal, and a token for it.
+Place the token into a .env file as token={token_here}, and run `disclone.py` when your bot has been added to the Discord client.

+# That's it!

+Your bot will respond with text generated from the trained model whenever it detects a message mentioning it!
+You can expand the script to do more actions, this is just the bare minimum.
+Note that you will need to have the script running on a server or remote machine in order for the bot to stay live, but that's outside the scope of this project.

+Overall, this took three days of trial-and-error, reinstalling venvs, and praying that my RTX didn't explode.
+It was fun!